GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

 > **NOTE:** While this lab uses Azure Search and Azure Cosmos DB, you can of course use any search engine and backing store you desire.

 Inside [this folder](./exercise4-KnowledgeBase) you will find a solution with the code that results from completing the steps in this exercise.
 You can use this solutions as guidance if you need additional help as you work through this exercise.
-Remember that for using it, you first need to run `npm install` and complete the placeholders of the LUIS Model and Azure Search Index name and key in the `.env` file.
+Remember that for using it, you first need to run `npm install` and complete the values of the LUIS Model and Azure Search Index name and key in the `.env` file.

 ## Prerequisites